-Zego’s Courier/Delivery Driver Insurance is exceptionally popular with drivers working for some of the UK’s largest app-based delivery businesses.
-Their “Pay-As-You-Go”/”Top-Up” policies (that only charge you while you’re working) can be a good choice, especially for part-time drivers—Deliveroo states the average driver works for under 15 hours per week, for example.
+Zego’s courier/delivery driver insurance is exceptionally popular with drivers working for some of the UK’s largest app-based delivery businesses.
+Their "pay-as-you-go"/"top-up" policies (that only charge you while you’re working) can be a cost-effective choice, especially for part-time drivers—Deliveroo states the average driver works for under 15 hours per week, for example.

 In June 2021, Zego also made it onto the Uber UK insurance panel, meaning that those driving for Uber with coverage from Zego won't have to worry about changing insurers when the Uber coverage changes go live in December 2021.

 It probably won’t surprise you to learn that none of the UK’s top car insurance providers currently cover couriers—you may have struggled to find coverage through them yourself.
 However you might be shocked to know that most of them also forbid drivers with a Social, Domestic & Pleasure policy from working as a courier with Zego’s top-up insurance.

 We spoke to the UK’s vehicle insurers to find out which would and wouldn’t be happy for you to drive as a courier with Zego’s PAYG/top-pp courier insurance.